khalil-research/PyEPO/docs/source/content/examples/function.rst

 with :math:`\odot` the Hadamard product.
 The exponential factor preserves the sign of each cost entry, which is required when the solver expects (say) nonnegative edge costs.

-.. autoclass:: pyepo.func.perturbedOpt
+.. autoclass:: pyepo.func.DPO
     :noindex:
     :members:

-.. autoclass:: pyepo.func.perturbedOptMul
+.. autoclass:: pyepo.func.DPOMul
     :noindex:
     :members: